MillaniK/madlibs/README.md

 ### Running the Game

 1.
     You can simply download the `madlib_game.py` file.

-2.
-    Open your terminal or command prompt and change your current directory to where the file is located:
-    ```bash
-    cd madlibs
-    ```
-    (or the folder where you downloaded the file)

-3.
-    Run the game using the Python interpreter:
-    ```bash
-    python madlib_game.py
-    ```
+Run from Idle Shell and play along.

 ## How to Play